Our Application for 2022-23 is Closed.

 5. Can anyone apply to FASTrack?

-FASTrack is open to all incoming first-year students in any major.
-We do not serve students in the Honors College, the Croft Institute, Luckyday, or students taking two Developmental Studies courses because these programs offer similar systems of support.
+FASTrack is open to all incoming first-year students in most majors.
+We do not serve students in the Honors College, the Croft Institute, the Luckyday Program, the School of Engineering, or students taking two Developmental Studies courses because these programs offer similar systems of support.

 6. What classes does FASTrack offer?